 What Is Disability Insurance?

-Disability insurance is designed to help provide a replacement income if you become disabled, injured, or ill and are unable to work — usually between 40% -70%.
+Disability insurance is designed to help provide a replacement income if you become disabled, injured, or ill and are unable to work — usually between 40% and 70%.
 But the trick is that there are a number of different disability insurance options, and knowing the right coverage for you is easy when you've got an independent insurance agent in your corner.

 When it comes to disability insurance, you can pretty much pick your flavor of plans to suit your needs.
 Disability insurance gets forgotten a lot in the midst of the other insurance policies on the market.